10 best Amelia alternatives for WordPress in 2026

 - For multi-tenant SaaS resell, Booknetic wins — the only plugin on this list with a dedicated SaaS tier for launching a branded booking platform.

-- Stay on Amelia if you value the most polished out-of-the-box design, 20+ vertical demo subdomains, full EN / ES / DE marketing site, or you already own Amelia Elite Unlimited-Domains with 5+ active sites.
+- Stay on Amelia if you value the most polished out-of-the-box design, 20+ vertical demo subdomains, full EN / ES / DE marketing site, or you already own Amelia Elite unlimited-domain licensing with enough active sites to make migration uneconomical.